Flags

 Provide additional certificates to validate secured connections to a Camunda 8 installation.

-Configure your flags.json
+Configure your flags.json like this:

 {